 The Nez Perce believed the spotted horse to be hardier, with more stamina than solid-coloured horses and began to establish herds bred for their endurance, hard feet and good nature.

 During the wars with New World settlers of 1877, Nez Perce herds were dispersed or culled and by the 1900s, spotted horses began to appear in western round-ups and rodeos.
-Sellers called these horses as “A Palouse”, in reference to their Nez Perce origin near the Palouse River running through Idaho.
+Sellers called these horses as “Apalouse”, in reference to their Nez Perce origin near the Palouse River running through Idaho, which then evolved into the name appaloosa.

-By 1938, the Appaloosa Horse Club was founded and formally established the Appaloosa as a breed.
+By 1938, the Appaloosa Horse Club was founded and formally established the appaloosa as a breed.
+It is now the state horse of Idaho.

-Differences between American and European Appaloosas have occurred through breeding with native stock.
-The American breed standard is based on the size and build of the Quarter Horse, which has been used extensively to improve the American Appaloosa.
+Differences between American and European appaloosas have occurred through breeding with native stock.
+The American breed standard is based on the size and build of the quarter horse, which has been used extensively to improve the American appaloosa, with Arabian and thoroughbred blood also incorporated.